-Thus, the risk management function in the Group is ensured according to an integrated model, which tends to be corporate and, therefore, consisting of the risk management structures of the Caixas Agrícolas and Caixa Central, aiming to fully adjust to the guidelines contained in Notice No. 5/2008 of Banco de Portugal and the consolidation of the internal control system throughout the Group.
+Thus, the risk management function in the Group is ensured according to an integrated model, which tends to be corporate and, therefore, constituted by the risk management structures of the Associated Caixas Agrícolas and Caixa Central, aiming to fully adjust to the guidelines contained in Notice No. 3/2020 of Banco de Portugal and the consolidation of the internal control system throughout the Group.

-In this regard, with the aim of expanding the capacity to monitor, follow-up and control risk management activity in SICAM in line with best market practices, with a view at the level of each Caixa Agrícola, a series of complementary initiatives have been continued over the last few years, comprising a strong articulation with the technological aspect and requiring the development of specific internal skills inherent to the Risk Management Function, with a view to bringing the GCA into line with the guidelines issued by the Basel Committee.
+In this regard, with the aim of expanding the capacity to monitor, follow-up and control risk management activity in SICAM in line with best market practices, with a view to each Caixa Agrícola, a set of complementary initiatives were implemented in 2020, comprising a strong articulation with the technological aspect and requiring the development of specific internal skills inherent to the Risk Management Function, with a view to bringing the GCA into line with the guidelines issued by the Basel Committee.